Circadian rhythm sleep disorders are a type of sleep disorder that involves abnormalities in the timing of sleep.

 The treatment of circadian rhythm sleep disorders usually involves techniques to adjust the internal body clock and sleep-wake cycles so that they are closer to normal.
 This may include:

-- Behavior therapy – avoiding naps, caffeine, alcohol before bedtime
+- Behavior therapy – It is recommended that affected individuals avoid naps, caffeine, and alcohol before bedtime.

-- Bright light therapy – to advance or delay sleep cycle
+- Bright light therapy – This treatment option can be used to advance or delay sleep cycle.

-- Dark therapy – to block light stimuli during the night
+- Dark therapy – Dark therapy can be used to block light stimuli during the night.

-- Pharmacotherapy – e.g. melatonin or modafinil to aid sleep
+- Pharmacotherapy – Pharmacologic agents such as melatonin or modafinil can be used to aid sleep.